SRCF/docs/source/timeout/compare.rst

      - 250*
      - 75
    * - Time limit
-     - Non!
+     - None
      - 40 minutes
      - None
      - None
      - None
-   * - Need to install software?
-     - No
-     - Yes
-     - Yes
-     - No (app is needed on mobile)
-     - No
    * - Guests need Raven/an account?
      - No
      - Not strictly
      - Yes (mostly)
      - No - but requires approval
      - No
-   * - Mobile friendly?
+   * - Works in (desktop) browser
      - Yes
+     - Yes
+     - Yes
+     - Yes
+     - Yes
+   * - Mobile support
+     - Works in browser
+     - Mobile app
+     - Mobile app
+     - Mobile app
+     - Mobile app
+   * - Breakout rooms
+     - Yes
-     - Eh
+     - Yes
-     - Eh
+     - Yes
      - No
+     - No
+   * - Open Source
      - Yes
+     - No
+     - No
+     - No
+     - Yes
+   * - Native recording support
+     - Yes
+     - Yes
+     - Yes
+     - Yes
+     - No
+   * - Other notes
+     - Hosted in Cambridge.
+Provided by the SRCF, with 21 years of experience serving the Cambridge community.
+     -
+     - Can display at most 8 people simultaneously
+     - Native Google calendar and Gmail integration
+     - No accounts needed
-   * - Other features
+..   * - Other features
      - Breakout rooms, interactive polls, live YouTube integration, waiting rooms, passwords for sessions, private and public chat
      - Simultaneous multi-screenshare (not on mobile/breakout rooms)
      - None could be found
      - Integrated with Google calendar and Gmail
      - Passwords for sessions, hand-raising signal
-   * - Other notes
-     - Fast and hosted in Cambridge, free for all University members.
-Provided by the SRCF, with 21 years of experience serving the Cambridge community.
-     - Proprietary, not free, requires software install to work properly
-     - Lacking features, not easily open to non-Raven guests, can only display 8 people simultaneously
-     - Lacking teaching-oriented features, requires Google account
-     - No breakout rooms, open source